Ottawa

 What data protection they plan to use to monitor employee progress throughout the day (if applicable)

-In many Canada provinces, like Quebec, employers have already implemented policies or agreements with their employees to encourage a healthy work-life balance and to limit after-work communication, such as emails or calls, to allow for uninterrupted personal time.
-While such policies and agreements are not mandatory, they can be a positive step towards promoting work/life balance and the well-being of employees.
+In many Canada provinces, including Quebec, employers have already implemented policies or agreements with their employees to encourage a healthy work-life balance and to limit after-work communication, such as emails or calls, to allow for uninterrupted personal time.
+While such policies and agreements are not mandatory, they can be a positive step towards promoting work/life balance and the employee well being.

-Each province and territory in Canada has its own laws and regulations that govern pay, including minimum wage rates, overtime pay, and rules related to payroll deductions & record-keeping.
+Each province and territory in Canada has its own laws and regulations governing pay, including minimum wage rates, overtime pay, and rules related to payroll deductions & record-keeping.

 Here is a summary of some of the key laws related to pay in each province and territory: